fleetdm/fleet/handbook/company/product-groups.md

 ### Scrum items
 Our scrum boards are exclusively composed of four types of scrum items:

 1. **User stories**: These are simple and concise descriptions of features or requirements from the user's perspective, marked with the `story` label.
 They keep our focus on delivering value to our customers.
-Occasionally, due to ZenHub's ticket sub-task structure, the term 'epic' may be seen.
+Occasionally, due to ZenHub's ticket sub-task structure, the term "epic" may be seen.
 However, we treat these as regular user stories.

 2. **Sub-tasks**: These smaller, more manageable tasks contribute to the completion of a larger user story.
 Sub-tasks are labeled as `~sub-task` and enable us to break down complex tasks into more detailed and easier-to-estimate work units.
 Sub-tasks are always assigned to exactly one user story.